Carrie A. LeVan, and Sally A. Nuamah at the 2019 APSA annual conference.

-The Susan Clarke Young Scholar Award recognizes scholars who completed their Ph.D. within the last three years (or are ABDs) and submitted a paper proposal for the 2022 APSA meeting to the 2022 program chairs.
+The Susan Clarke Young Scholar Award recognizes scholars who completed their Ph.D. within the last three years (or are ABDs) and submitted a paper proposal for the 2024 APSA meeting.

 Recipients: